Anshul-AM/MDP-Based_Path_Planning_and_Optimization/README.md

 # MDP-Based_Path_Planning_and_Optimization
 Solved MDP by Value Iteration and Policy Iteration algorithms with a known dynamics and reward,  𝑇  and  𝑅  , respectively.
+Applied sequential decision-making techniques using Markov Decision Processes (MDPs) to find optimal paths in maze environments.
+Utilized the Value Iteration and Policy Iteration algorithms to compute optimal policies for navigating mazes.
+Improved computational efficiency by implementing tensor broadcasting technique.